Library! at Bown Crossing

 - Constructed of recycled and local materials

-- The City is targeting a gold LEED certification from the U.S. Green Building Council.
+- The City is targeting a minimum of a gold LEED certification from the U.S. Green Building Council.

 - Water-wise landscaping using drought-tolerant and native plants